nickjj/orats/README.md

 ## What is orats and what problem does it solve?

 It stands for opinionated rails application templates.
 The templates include solving tedious tasks that you would do for most projects.
-It handles creating a rails application with a bunch of opinions and optionally an ansible inventory/playbook so you can and provision your servers and deploy your apps effortlessly.
+It handles creating a rails application with a bunch of opinions and optionally an ansible inventory/playbook so you can provision your servers and deploy your apps effortlessly.

 ## What version of Rails and Ruby are you targeting?